Vector Rotation

 to obtain the rotated vector.

 This is an elegant way to solve the problem, especially considering one vector as a sum of two (Prakhar Srivastav, 2014).
 In Aha!
-Algorithms research paper Jon mentions that this reversal code is guaranteed time and space-efficient and is so short and damn simple that it's pretty hard to get wrong.
+Algorithms Research Paper Jon mentions that this reversal code is guaranteed time and space-efficient and is so short and so damn simple that it's pretty hard to get wrong.

 It is precisely the code